 “One of the rewarding things about owning my own business is that I get to create a future for not only myself but my employees.
 It is rewarding meeting new customers and seeing customers from 21 years ago who still appreciate our products and great service and continue to refer us to their friends, family, and neighbors.
 It is so rewarding to see customers and hear them say good things about our company and the employees.

 His twin Jodi also followed family tradition and works in the water treatment industry.
 “She works for two of my brothers in Dad’s business.”
 Will there be a third-generation?

 “I have two daughters, ages 16 and 13.
 The oldest helps a bit but is not showing too much interest.
 It would be cool if they did come around after college and after they are out in the real world for a while and then come back.

 “In the last year, we expanded into the coffee business.
-We are now providing coffee, tea and espresso along with coffee brewers and equipment to coffee shops, restaurants and large business.
-We have been providing water treatment products to these customers for years, so it was a natural transition to provide them coffee and equipment as well.
+We are now providing coffee, tea, and espresso along with coffee brewers and equipment to coffee shops, restaurants, and large businesses.
+We have been providing water treatment products to these customers for years, so it was a natural transition to provide the coffee and equipment as well.
 It is exciting to expand into this market.
-Over the next 10 years we plan to continue growing both the water treatment and coffee business, while maintaining our great customer service along the way.”
+Over the next 10 years, we plan to continue growing both the water treatment and coffee business, while maintaining our great customer service along the way.”